Evolutionary dynamics of any multiplayer game on regular graphs: Results

 Similarly, there are $n=3$ strategies: $1=\text{Cooperation ($C$)}$, $2=\text{Defection ($D$)}$, and $3=\text{Pool punishment ($O$)}$.
 Again, based on the 2-strategy public goods game, the third strategy, pool punishment, contributes a cost $\alpha$ to the public pool for punishment.
 A defector is punished with a fine $\beta$ if the public pool for punishment has funds (i.e., there is at least one punisher among the co-players); if no punishers are present, the defector incurs no charge.
 Irrespective of the number of defecting co-players $0\leq k_2\leq k$, a punishing player pays $\alpha$.
 It is also assumed that those employing pool punishment engage in cooperative behavior, investing $c$ to the common pool, making the strategy $C$ a second-order free-rider.

-Our analysis of both well-mixed and structured populations (Methods) reveals that pool punishment does not change the fact that the system cannot converge to a defection-free state when $r<k+1$, as demonstrated in Fig.~\ref{fig_pool}\textbf{a}, \textbf{b}.
+Our analysis in structured populations (Supplementary Note~\ref{sec_pool}) and the traditional analysis for well-mixed populations reveal that pool punishment does not change the fact that the system cannot converge to a defection-free state when $r<k+1$, as demonstrated in Fig.~\ref{fig_pool}\textbf{a}, \textbf{b}.
 However, along the $DO$ edge (i.e., without the presence of strategy $C$), the system can evolve to a final state of either full $D$ or full $O$, depending on the initial conditions.
 As the punishing fine $\beta$ increases, the attraction basin for strategy $D$ shrinks.
 In well-mixed populations, strategy $D$ retains an attraction basin regardless of the punishment strength (Fig.~\ref{fig_pool}\textbf{c}).
 This is consistent with previous findings that pool punishment does not effectively resolve social dilemmas in well-mixed populations~\cite{sigmund2010social}.
 However, in structured populations, the attraction basin for strategy $D$ can be completely eliminated if the punishing fine $\beta$ exceeds a critical threshold, $\beta>\beta^\star$, where

 Given that $O$ and $C$ are still unstable, the system consequently enters a cyclic dominance pattern among $D$, $O$, and $C$ in such scenarios (Fig.~\ref{fig_pool}\textbf{d}).
 The cyclic dominance follows the sequence $D\to O\to C\to D\to \cdots$.
 Numerical observations from previous studies suggest that pool punishment can resolve social dilemmas in structured populations by inducing a cycle of defection~\cite{szolnoki2011phase}.
 Our theoretical approach provides accurate insight into this phenomenon.